gauravbhand1611/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/returns/returns.md

 ---
 description: >-
-  Explore how retailers synchronize web returns from Shopify to NetSuite using Loop as middleware or HotWax Commerce as the Order Management System (OMS), ensuring efficient processing of returns across
+  Learn about returns in Shopify, Loop, NetSuite and HotWax Commerce.
 ---